wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-sql-server-create-native-mode-report-server-powershell.md

 		![login inlcudes vm name](./media/virtual-machines-sql-server-create-native-mode-report-server-powershell/IC764111.png)

 	1. Run mmc.exe.
-For more information, see [How to: View Certificates with the MMC Snap-in](https://msdn.microsoft.com/library/ms788967.aspx).
+For more information, see [How to: View Certificates with the MMC Snap-in](https://msdn.microsoft.com/zh-cn/library/ms788967.aspx).

 	1. In the console application **File** menu, add the **Certificates** snap-in, select **Computer Account** when prompted, and then click **Next**.

 	1. Select **Local Computer** to manage and then click **Finish**.

 	1. Click **Ok** and then expand the **Certificates -Personal** nodes and then click **Certificates**.
-The certificate is named after the DNS name of the VM and ends with **cloudapp.net**.
+The certificate is named after the DNS name of the VM and ends with **chinacloudapp.cn**.
 Right-click the certificate name and click **Copy**.

 	1. Expand the **Trusted Root Certification Authorities** node and then right-click **Certificates** and then click **Paste**.

 	1. To validate, double click on the certificate name under **Trusted Root Certification Authorities** and verify that there are no errors and you see your certificate.
 If you want to use the HTTPS script included with this topic, to configure the report server, the value of the certificates **Thumbprint** is required as a parameter of the script. **To get the thumbprint value**, complete the following.
 There is also a PowerShell sample to retrieve the thumbprint in section [Use script to configure the report server and HTTPS](#use-script-to-configure-the-report-server-and-HTTPS).

-		1. Double-click the name of the certificate, for example ssrsnativecloud.cloudapp.net.
+		1. Double-click the name of the certificate, for example ssrsnativecloud.chinacloudapp.cn.

 		1. Click the **Details** tab.